arav06/aws-fundies/aws-services-fundamentals.md

 Examples: M5.large(General, 2vCPUs, 8GiB Memory) and M5.xlarge(General,4vCPUs,16 GiB  Memory)

-As we go up by one size such as .large to .xlarge, the amounts of CPU and memory will increase
+As we go up by one size such as .large to .xlarge, the amounts of CPU and memory will double

 Definitions for instance types can be found <a href="https://aws.amazon.com/ec2/instance-types/">here</a>